jiaying2508/LYRUS/README.md

 # LYRUS
 Python program for pathogenicity prediction of human missense variants.

-LYRUS is built on top of several existing Python libraries as well as other Software, and is tested using Python3.7.6
+LYRUS is built on top of several existing Python libraries as well as other Software, and is tested using Python3.7.4
 ## Files included in LYRUS
 - lyrus.py<br/>
   This is the script to run LYRUS
-- train.csv
+- train.csv<br/>
   Training file for the XGBoost Classifier
 - gene.txt (optional)
 - refseqs.txt (optional)